Your Pain Pattern,

 What Aggravates It,

 People complain of pain in the front of the shoulder, back of the upper arm, forearm, and hand.
-The primary complaint is in the shoulder, especially when reaching behind the back to fasten a bra, tuck in a belt, etc.
+The primary complaint is often in the shoulder, especially when reaching behind the back to fasten a bra, tuck in a belt, etc.

 This trigger point can be debilitating for pitchers.
 It creates intolerable pain in the shoulder that feels injurious and radiates down the arm.
 The subscapularis is also debilitating for pitchers but produces a different pain pattern and hurts earlier in the stretch.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.